derolli1976/ChassisManager/README.md

 (3) IPMI -- This folder contains all source/related files for the implementation of native Windows intelligent platform management interface (IPMI) driver.
 This is required to provide the capability of in-band management of servers through the operating system.

-(4) WcsCli -- This folder contains all source/related files for the framework that the Chassis Manager (CM)leverages to manage the rack level devices.
+(4) WcsCli -- This folder contains all source/related files for the framework that the Chassis Manager (CM) leverages to manage the rack level devices.
 Through this module, a CM provides the front end through the application interface (RESTful web API) for automated management and the command-line interface for manual management.
 It implements various commands required to manage all devices within the rack and to establish communication directly with the blade management system through a serial multiplexor.

 ## Prerequisites

-(1) .Net Framework 4.0 Full version
+- .Net Framework 4.0 Full version

-(2) .Net Framework 2.0 Software Development Kit (SDK)
+- .Net Framework 2.0 Software Development Kit (SDK)

-(3) Visual Studio for building solution
+- Visual Studio for building solution

-(4) Windows machine: Windows Server operating system
+- Windows machine: Windows Server operating system

+- Note that no other external dependencies (DLLs or EXEs) are required to be installed as all are self contained in respective project directory.

 ## BUILD and Install Instructions